Study Abroad in Barcelona

 - A summer program is also available at Arcadia in Barcelona.

-The core of each student’s academic program is the course Catalan Labyrinth: An Introduction to Catalan Studies.
-This course will introduce you to the compelling culture, history, economy, language, and politics of Catalonia.
+The core of each student’s academic program is the course, Barcelona: Mosaic of Culture, Language and People.
+This 2 credit course will introduce you to the compelling culture, history, economy, language, and politics of Catalonia.
 Participants will engage in lectures, seminars, and field studies that highlight the dynamic nature of the region and its people.

 GPA Requirements: 3.0 on a 4.0 scale.